Breaking the $\tau_{\rm T}-f$ degeneracy of the kinetic Sunyaev Zel'dovich cosmology in redshift space: Proof of Eq. (7)

 We treat tracers as discretized objects.
 Their number density in redshift space is \beq n(\bfs) = \sum_{i=1}^{N} \delta_{\rm D}(\bfs-\bfs_i)\,, \eeq where $N$ is the galaxy number and $\delta_{\rm D}$ is the Dirac Delta function.
 The density fluctuation in Fourier space is then \beq \delta^{\rm s}(\bfk) = \sum_{i=1}^{N}e^{-i\bfk\cdot\bfs_i}\,. \eeq Omitting the normalization prefactor, the density power spectrum is defined as \beq \delta_{\rm D}(\bfk+\bfk')P^{\rm s}(\bfk) \equiv \left<\delta^{\rm s}(\bfk)\delta^{\rm s}(\bfk')\right>\,.\no \eeq Then we have \bea P^{\rm s}(\bfk) &=& \left<\sum_{i,j=1}^{N} e^{-i\bfk\cdot(\bfs_i-\bfs_j)}\right>\no \\ &=&\left<\sum_{i,j=1}^{N} e^{-i\bfk\cdot(\bfx_i-\bfx_j)-ik\mu\frac{\bfv_i\cdot\hat{n}_i-\bfv_j\cdot\hat{n}_j}{aH}}\right>\,. \eea Considering $\bfv\propto f$, we have \bea \frac{\partial}{\partial f} P^{\rm s}(\bfk) &=& \frac{-ik\mu}{afH}\left<\sum_{i,j=1}^{N}(\bfv_i\cdot\hat{n}_i-\bfv_j\cdot\hat{n}_j) e^{-i\bfk\cdot(\bfs_i-\bfs_j)}\right>\no \\ &\equiv&\frac{-ik\mu}{afH}P^{\rm s}_{\rm pv}\,. \eea Then we prove Eq.~(\ref{eq:P_kSZ_der}): \beq P^{\rm s}_{\rm pv}(\bfk) = \left(i\frac{aHf}{\bfk \cdot \hat{n}}\right) \frac{\partial}{\partial f} P^{\rm s}(\bfk) \,. \eeq

-We notice that the relation $\bfv\propto f$ is only approximate on non-linear scales.
+We notice that the relation $\bfv\propto f$ is only {an approximation} on non-linear scales.
 Considering the good performance of the non-linear models derived from Eq.~(\ref{eq:P_kSZ_der}) in this work, we regard $\bfv\propto f$ as a good approximation here and leave further refinements on it to future works.

 The detailed derivation of this relationship, including its extensions to higher order moments of density-weighted velocity field, can be found in~\cite{Sugiyama2016,Sugiyama2017}.